Home → Information for Guardians ad Litem (GALs)

 Family Matters (Title 19-A) or Probate (Title 18-C) cases

-The Administrative Office of the Courts, in conjunction with the Maine State Bar Association, provides core training to invited applicants at no cost to the applicant.
-The training consists of at least 18 hours over a four-day period on the following topics:
+The Administrative Office of the Courts, in conjunction with the Maine State Bar Association, provides core training to invited applicants.
+The training consists of at least 18 hours over a four or five-day period on the following topics: